ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 ## Request 2: Implementing aggregation

 The previous team *almooooooost* finished the aggregation implementation of the `POST /api/v2/search` querying endpoint.
-They finished the validation and tests, and even some tests for the aggregation itself, but ran out of time before they could finish the actual aggregation code itself.
+They finished the validation and tests for validation, but ran out of time before they could finish the actual aggregation code implementation and its tests.
 Your task here is to implement aggregation so it satisfies the spec as described in the `openapi.yml` specification for `POST /api/v2/search`!
 Hint: there is one specific method you will need to implement!